-Contact a personal injury lawyer as soon as you can so that they can make sure you get the compensation you deserve if someone hits you.
+Contact a personal injury lawyer in South Carolina as soon as you can so that they can make sure you get the compensation you deserve if someone hits you.

 No-fault insurance covers you and your passengers if you are injured in an accident regardless of who was at fault for the accident.